thudugala/Plugin.Glypher/README.md

 - `Plugin.Glypher` [![NuGet](https://img.shields.io/nuget/v/Plugin.Glypher.svg?label=NuGet)](https://www.nuget.org/packages/Plugin.Glypher/) Available on NuGet: https://www.nuget.org/packages/Plugin.Glypher

 `Plugin.Glypher` is not required to be reference if using any other package.
 - Install selected nuget(s) into any .NET Standard 2.0 projects required for your app.
-Do not install in platform-specific projects
+No need to install it in your platform specific projects.

 |Package|Wiki|Nuget|Android|iOS|
 |-------|----|-----|-------|---|